 This box profile, single skin sheeting gives a robust strength thanks to its size.
 Each of the 6 profiles has a pitch of 200mm across the entire sheet, with a 32mm height.
 Many understandably prefer the appearance of this sheet because it’s lower in height and has fewer profiles, so it’s not quite so obtrusive, but this depends entirely on your project.

 The 1240mm coated steel strip gives a width cover of 1-metre when lapped.
 Construction can be safely undertaken in roof applications down to a 4-degree pitch.
 To fix in place, this sheet requires standard self-drilling fasteners through the lower end of the profile and can be used as a single skin, over existing roof cladding or even as part of a built-up insulation system.

 13/3 Corrugated Sheeting

-This type of sheeting gives a more traditional finish roof and wall cladding.
-13/3 corrugated sheeting can be made up to 6 metres in length and gives a width coverage of 990mm when lapped.
-This sheet isn’t quite as strong as the 34/1000, as the profile sections are smaller, so we recommend using closer purlin support.
-Due to the curved shape of these sheets, this profile is fixed to the purlin through the higher part using either longer self-drilling TEK screws.
+13/3 corrugated sheeting requires purlin spaces closer together than the Box Profile 34/1000 for additional support.
+Due to the curved shape of these sheets, this profile is fixed to the purlin through the higher part using longer self-drilling TEK screws.
 You can use this on roofs with a minimum pitch of 10-degrees.